msepulcre/DCC-ns3/README.md

 In order to comply with our sponsor guidelines, we would appreciate if any publication using this software references the following publication:

-    Miguel Sepulcre, Jorge Mira, Gokulnath Thandavarayan, Javier Gozalvez, "Analysis of the Impact at the Application Level of Decentralized Congestion Control in Vehicular Networks", Proc.
+    Miguel Sepulcre, Jorge Mira, Gokulnath Thandavarayan, Javier Gozalvez, "Is Packet Dropping a Suitable Congestion Control Mechanism for Vehicular Networks?", Proc.
 IEEE 91st Vehicular Technology Conference (VTC2020-Spring), Antwerp, Belgium, 25-28 May 2020.

 What DCC parameters can be modified: